claradepaolis/CAFA-evaluator-PK/example/README.md

 The example predictions both achieve precision (pr) and recall (rc) of 1.0 (see table below).
 Looking at the precition files, pred_2 predicts eveything perfect, while pred_1 predicts many terms "incorrectly."
-However, all of the "errors" in pred_1 are on terms that are excluded either because they were not in the terms of interest or because they are by predicting correctly the new annotations (in blue in the figure) that were included in the terms of interest (outlined in red).
+However, all of the "errors" in pred_1 are on terms that are excluded either because they were not in the terms of interest or because they are previously known annotations.

 ![Example of predictions](predictions.png)